vtex-apps/store-theme/README.md

 Our boilerplate theme to create stores in the VTEX IO platform.

 ### Tutorial
-To understand how things works check our tutorial [Build a store using VTEX IO](https://help.vtex.com/en/tracks/build-a-store-using-vtex-io)
+To understand how things work check our tutorial [Build a store using VTEX IO](https://help.vtex.com/en/tracks/build-a-store-using-vtex-io)

 ### Dependencies
 All store components that you see on this document are open source too.
 Production ready, you can found those apps in this GitHub organization.